Skip to main content

 • Competitive position — find out where you’re leaving money on the table

-When you’re ready for automated syncing and repricing, pick a plan (Standard, Pro, or Reserve) and set up the Hoard Desktop or CLI agent.
+When you’re ready for automated syncing and repricing, pick a plan (Gold, Platinum, or Diamond) and set up Hoard Desktop or Hoard Agent.
 Hoard will keep your inventory fresh and update your prices automatically.

 Troubleshooting